 For instance, the South Lake Union and Roosevelt stations were developed with input from local residents, many of whom belonged to low-income or minority groups.
 Public forums, workshops, and partnerships with community organizations helped identify key priorities, such as improved pedestrian access, affordable housing near stations, and safe bike lanes.
 This participatory approach not only fostered trust but also ensured that the transit system reflected the diverse needs of the population.

 The role of public-private partnerships in this process cannot be understated.
 Seattle’s expansion relied on a mix of public funding, private investment, and innovative financing models to support infrastructure development.
-However, these partnerships were structured to prioritize equity, with requirements for affordable housing, job training programs, and local hiring.
-For example, the Link Light Rail project included commitments to allocate a percentage of construction contracts to minority-owned businesses, helping to create economic opportunities in historically underserved areas.
+Requirements for affordable housing, job training, and local hiring turned the Link Light Rail’s public-private partnership structure into a tool for economic inclusion, not just capital procurement.
+The Link Light Rail project included commitments to allocate a percentage of construction contracts to minority-owned businesses, helping to create economic opportunities in historically underserved areas.

 Affordability and Housing: Preventing Displacement in the Name of Progress